philipperemy/yolo-9000/README.md

 |    0     30782    C   ./darknet                                     3991MiB |
 +-----------------------------------------------------------------------------+
 ```
+Here, we can see that our process `darknet` is running on the first GPU.

 ## Important notes

-Successfully tested on Ubuntu 16.04.
+It was successfully tested on Ubuntu 16.04.
 I had it working on MacOS with a previous version of `darknet`.
 I now get a SEGFAULT on the newest `darknet` version with MacOS El Capitan.
 If you guys need it, I can upload the previous version that worked for MacOS.
 Cheers.